makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent takeoff when weather is stormy*

-is weather an object? or is a method that either returns stormy or sunny..
+Is weather an object? or is a method that either returns stormy or sunny..
 I think the latter... .weather should return stormy or sunny.
 Hence, weather is a method of the airport class since it tells us something about the state of the airport

-tests:
+Tests:
 1 check the weather can be called
 2 if the weather is stormy (randomise this) try to call take_off on airport. this should fail

-for number 2, I think we are going to need to create a mock in order to ensure that the weather is stormy Ah yes, in fact we need to create a stub.
+For number 2, I think we are going to need to create a mock in order to ensure that the weather is stormy Ah yes, in fact we need to create a stub.
 Glorious.

 *4.